 What’s my favourite sunscreen?

-Suntegrity – 5in1 Tinted Face Sunscreen SPF 30 is the best face sunscreen I have found, I love it!
-The active ingredient is non-nano zinc oxide, it’s tinted with no white cast, and it’s moisturizing but never causes breakouts.
-Something in it makes my skin really soft.
-It’s suitable for all skin types and it does a great job at protecting your skin (and melasma) from the sun.
+Suntegrity 5 in 1 Natural Moisturizing Face Sunscreen SPF 30 (Tinted) is the best face sunscreen I have found, I love it!
+The active ingredient is non-nano zinc oxide.
+It’s tinted with no white cast, fragrance-free and essential oil-free, and moisturizing without causing breakouts or clogged pores.
+Something about the formula makes my skin really soft.
+Suntegrity 5 in 1 Face Sunscreen is suitable for all skin types and does a great job at protecting your skin (and melasma) from the sun.

 As I mentioned in the video above, over the past year I’ve been able to fade 90% of the melasma I developed during my last pregnancy.
 What worked the best for me was a combination of regular exfoliation, using products containing vitamin C, and wearing sunscreen every day.
 Here’s the list of products that I used this past year that really worked for me:

 Oskia – Renaissance Cleansing Gel is one of the most effective products I have used to fade most of the melasma and hyperpigmentation on my face.
-This cleanser has vitamin C, MSM, and other exfoliating enzymes.
-It’s a gentle, no foaming cleansing gel.
-Suitable for all skin types, but might not be good for very dry skin.
+This cleanser has vitamins A and C, MSM, and other exfoliating enzymes.
+It’s a gentle, no foaming cleansing gel that’s suitable for all skin types.

 Here’s 2 face masks that immediately brighten my skin and have made a significant difference in hyperpigmentation and dark spots.
 These two masks exfoliate your skin gently and beautifully, and are suitable for all skin types:

-VERDURA naturalternatives – Fruit Complex Facial Mask (This amazing mask brightens your skin and leaves it super soft.
-The fruit enzymes gently exfoliate your skin helping to fade pigmentation and dark patches.
-The colloidal oats softens and hydrates your skin.
-Using this mask, you will glow with an even and bright complexion).
+VERDURA naturalternatives – Fruit Complex Facial Mask brightens your skin and makes it silky soft and smooth.
+The fruit enzymes gently exfoliates helping to fade hyperpigmentation and dark patches.
+The colloidal oat softens, soothes and hydrates the skin while calming inflammation.
+Using this mask, your skin will glow with a brighter, more even complexion.

-UMA – Absolute Anti-Aging Face Mask (Turmeric is a known skin brightener, and has been used by many cultures to fade darks spots and pigmentation.
-This mask immediately brightens your skin, plus the bentonite clay makes it slightly clarifying.
-All around, it can help fade dark patches, plus draw out impurities from your pores, leaving your skin super bright and smooth).
+UMA – Absolute Anti-Aging Face Mask is made with turmeric, which is a known skin brightener, and has been used by many cultures to fade darks spots and pigmentation.
+This mask immediately brightens your skin, plus the bentonite clay makes it clarifying.
+All around, it can help fade dark patches, plus draw out impurities from your pores, leaving your skin super bright and clear).

 More on fading hyperpigmentation and melasma naturally?